Alex Liggitt ABC7 Meteorologist

 Growing up in Fairfax Station, Virginia, Alex grew fascinated by the weather at a young age.
 He was always interested in thunderstorms but is still afraid of lightning to this very day.
 He even used to make his best friend sit in his garage with him and watch storms as they rolled through the neighborhood.

-You'll often see Alex out and about in Arlington, more than likely running, which is his second passion in life.
-He enjoys the beach and loves his family which has now moved to southern South Carolina north of Hilton Head.
+You'll often see Alex out running, which is his second passion in life.
+He enjoys the beach and loves his family which has now moved to southern South Carolina.